StephenHockey/lanyon/projects/2017-12-20-amazon-reviews.md

 ### Initial Look at Data

-From a quick look at the dataframe, the helpful column looks like it could possibly be a good feature, subtracting the second number from the first, which I am quite sure are unhelpful and helpful respectively.
+From a quick look at the initial dataframe, the helpful column looks like it could possibly be a good feature, subtracting the second number from the first, which I am quite sure are unhelpful and helpful respectively.
 However, I want to see how we can do with only using the text columns so we'll drop that also.

 ```python